theobytes/smartblog/content/blog/introduction-to-theory-of-computation.md

    * Context Free Grammars - Models for defining programming languages.
    * Turing Machines - An abstract model of a computer e.g a PC.

-## Application of Computation Theory
+## Introduction to Theory of Computation Solutions

 1. Pattern recognition in text i.e string searching algorithms.
 2. Identifying tractable and intractable problems